 The Psychology of Shifting Human Behavior

 Research in psychology and cognitive science has made clear that humans do not make decisions according to predominantly or exclusively rational, analytical capacities.
-Rather, human behavior is more profoundly based upon intrinsic affective (emotional) capacities that are driven by experience, group norms and values, individual values, perceptions, instincts, intuitions, and related visceral factors that collectively define one's identity or worldview (Ingold 2011; Jones et al. 2011; Kahan et al. 2012; van der Linden et al. 2015; Jones et al. 2016, Amel et al. 2017, Laursen et al. in review).
-For this reason, our program is designed to build upon existing in-person professional networks locally through the process of knowledge coproduction.
-We feel that directly and regularly supporting person-to-person and person-to-nature relationships within local networks harnesses multiple knowledge forms and utilizes a wide range of capacities that collectively exert strong influence human behavior.
-If we want to build adaptive capacity through major socio-ecological shifts and establish increasingly sustainable lifestyles, it is imperitive that we account for and directly engage the full breadth of analytical and intrinstic capacities that drive human behavior.
+Rather, human behavior is more profoundly based upon intrinsic affective (emotional) and experiential capacities that are driven by person-to-person and person-to-nature interactions, group norms and values, individual values, perceptions, instincts, intuitions, and related visceral factors that collectively define one's identity or worldview (Ingold 2011; Jones et al. 2011; Kahan et al. 2012; van der Linden et al. 2015; Jones et al. 2016, Amel et al. 2017, Laursen et al. 2018).
+For this reason, our program is designed to build upon existing in-person professional networks locally through the process of knowledge co-production.
+We feel that directly and regularly supporting person-to-person and person-to-nature relationships within local networks harnesses multiple knowledge forms and utilizes a wide range of capacities and place-based experiences that collectively exert strong influence on human behavior.
+If we want to build adaptive capacity through major socio-ecological shifts and establish increasingly sustainable lifestyles, it is imperative that we account for and directly engage the full breadth of analytical and intrinsic capacities that drive human behavior.

-The MCC empowers cultural adaptation amid contemporary climate change impacts by building upon local, in-person relationships and embedding research efforts within manager networks (see our Manager Context section).
-By utilizing knowledge coproduction within our growing professional networks, the MCC supports research products that are both meaningful and utilized by managers and policy professionals on Hawaiʻi Island as well as the communities of natural resource users that managers are accountable to on a daily basis (see our Focus section).
-MCC products and networks have realized impact because managers drive the research process and have vested interest in the products that result.
+The MCC seeks to empower cultural adaptation amid contemporary climate change impacts by building upon local, in-person relationships and rooting research efforts within local manager networks (see our Manager Context section).
+Employing knowledge co-production within our growing professional networks, the MCC supports research products that have increased probability of being readily utilized by managers and policy professionals due to the direct involvement of such professionals throughout the scientific process and their vested interest in the collaborative products that develop.

 Amel E, Manning C, Scott B, Koger S (2017) Beyond the roots of human inaction: fostering collective effort toward ecosystem conservation.
 Science, 356(6335), 275-279.